Work Zone Mobility and Safety Program

 United States Department of Transportation - Federal Highway Administration

-This Guidebook is the second release of a resource designed to give State and local transportation agencies, construction contractors, transportation planners, trainers, and others with interest in work zone operations access to information and points of contact about current best practices for improving work zone mobility and safety.
-The Guidebook is available in three formats: hardcopy, CD-ROM, and a web-based version.
-The CD-ROM and web-based versions of the Guidebook provide added search capabilities and facilitate widespread distribution and use of the Guidebook.
-The web-based version of the Guidebook is available via the Federal Highway Administration Office of Operations work zone web site: http://www.fhwa.dot.gov/workzones.
-Printed copies and CD-ROMs of the Guidebook can be obtained by sending an email with the name of the publication you are requesting, number of copies needed, and shipping directions, to workzonepubs@dot.gov.
+This Guidebook is the third release of a resource designed to give State and local transportation agencies, construction contractors, transportation planners, trainers, researchers and others with interest in work zone operations access to information and points of contact about current best practices for improving work zone mobility and safety.
+The Guidebook is available in two formats: a print version, which can be ordered by mail or downloaded as a PDF and printed, and a web-based, searchable version.
+The PDF and web-based versions of the Guidebook are available via the Federal Highway Administration Office of Operations work zone website: https://www.fhwa.dot.gov/workzones.
+Printed copies of the Guidebook can be obtained by sending an email with the name of the publication you are requesting, number of copies needed, and shipping directions, to workzonefeedback@dot.gov.

 In addition to the collection of work zone best practices and associated cross-references, the Guidebook includes three forms designed to make the Guidebook more useful to current and future users.
 These are 1) a registration form, 2) a best practices submission form, and 3) a best practices review and comment form.
 Please complete the registration form so that you can be included in distributions of future editions of this document and notified when updated information is available.